rapidsai/dask-cuda/docs/source/quickstart.rst

 LocalCUDACluster
 ----------------

-To create a standard Dask-CUDA cluster and connect it to a Distributed `Client <https://distributed.dask.org/en/latest/client.html>`_:
+To create a standard Dask-CUDA cluster and connect a Distributed `Client <https://distributed.dask.org/en/latest/client.html>`_ to it:

 .. code-block:: python